For a yogi, the body is his laboratory for perpetual experimentation and experience.B.K.S. Iyengar

-These physiological effects are closely related to, and accompanied by mental effects.
+These physiological effects are closely related to, and accompanied by mental effects and together our entire mind-body is nourished by performing these postures.
 Forward bends bring about an experience of tranquility, relaxation, surrender, devotion, renunciation, humility, and internalization.
 The breath becomes calm and steady, and our constantly shifting mental chatter slows down.
 Forward bends, more than any other family of postures, demonstrates BKS Iyengar’s saying: “The aim of yoga is to calm the chaos of conflicting impulses.”
 These asanas call for prolonged stays that bring about relaxation and tranquility.

 Often while practicing forward bends, I stretch to a point where I can stay comfortably and then just linger there without trying to advance beyond that point.
 This type of stay in the asana brings about a kind of pleasure and sweetness that accompanies the abandonment of motivation to stand out or to impress.
 Many times, this inner relief is manifested into a real vocal sigh of relief that clears the pressures and worries of the business of life.
 I can actually feel my brain’s functioning shifts from performing and planning to passively observing.

 The above are general comments regarding the entire forward bends family of asanas.
 However, there are significant differences between the effects of the various asanas in this family.
 Here I compare Paschimottanasana with Janu Sirsasana.